rdkcentral/entservices-softwareupdate/.github/instructions/Pluginconfig.instructions.md

 ---
-applyTo: "**/*.config,**/*.conf.in"
+applyTo: "**/*.conf.in"
 ---

 ### Plugin Configuration

 ### Requirement

-- Each plugin must define <PluginName>.conf.in file that includes the following mandatory properties:
+- Each plugin must define a <PluginName>.conf.in file that includes the following mandatory properties:

   - **autostart**: Indicates whether the plugin should start automatically when the framework boots.
 This should be set to false by default.